jahands/workers-observability-utils/README.md

 When using multiple sinks, metrics will be sent to all configured sinks in parallel.
 If one sink fails, the others will still receive the metrics.

-### Why Use a Tail Worker?

-- **Separation of concerns**: Your main worker focuses on business logic
-- **Performance**: Metric exporting won't impact your main worker's performance
-- **Resilience**: Failures in metric reporting won't affect your main worker
-- **Batching**: Efficiently aggregates and exports metrics in batches
-- **No added latency**: Metrics processing happens asynchronously

 ### Tail Worker Configuration

 1. Create a new Worker for handling tail events: